 ASSET MANAGEMENT

 The Asset Management category shows all the software found on the computer and offers information on whether each specific is supported and/or uninstallable by the HEIMDAL Agent, as well as actions to add that software to a Group Policy or uninstall it, along with the version information for each entry.
-The view can be further filtered for monitored only (or not) software.
+The view can be further filtered for monitored-only (or not) software.

 ENDPOINT DETECTION

-DETECTED THREATS and QUARANTINE
+DETECTED THREATS

-The Detected Threats and Quarantine categories under Endpoint Detection offer respective information regarding infections on the machine.
-Here, Quarantined files can also be deleted, excluded, or uploaded to the Dashboard for the support teams to review if needed (by checking the files and clicking Upload for analysis in the actions menu).
-The parsed information includes the file name and its MD5 hash, the threat name and its type, the status of the infection, any resolution taken, if available, and the timestamp of the detection.
+The Detected Threats category under Endpoint Detection offers respective information regarding infections on the machine.
+Here, detected files can be quarantined, deleted, excluded, or uploaded to the Dashboard for the support teams to review if needed (by checking the files and clicking Upload to storage in the actions menu).
+The parsed information includes the file name and its MD5 hash, the threat name and its type, the status of the infection, and the timestamp of the detection.

 SCAN HISTORY